estebangarcia21/the-blue-hats-server-old/README.md

 # Discontinued Repository

-This repository is no longer being maintained because the code base is very poorly designed.
-The code base is currently being redesigned in a private repository owned by the repository owner (Stevemmmmm).
+This repository is no longer being maintained due to the fact that this code base was designed extremly poorly.
+A new code base for The Blue Hats Server is currently being made in a private repository owned by the repository owner, Stevemmmmm.
 For more information contact the repository owner on discord @ Stevemmmmm#8896.

 ## About